 Each landscape has its own characteristics and challenges, starting from the simple to the more complex.

 Learn the various challenges encountered and build skills as you progress through the game

 Build – Share

 Utilize living simulation and real-time erosion tools or static feature brush

 Upload and try out your level with other users

 View and download top rated levels

-The limiting factor is no longer the ability to render things well, modern GPU’s have that down.
-The limit is set by the amount of data required to feed the GPU and how detailed that data is.
-So the technology challenges come from creating and running a rich and detailed simulation engine and feeding that simulation data to the GPU to keep it busy.
+The technology challenges in the new engine come from creating and running a rich and detailed simulation engine and feeding that simulation data to the GPU to keep it busy.

 Load balancing resources such as memory and compute power between the CPU and GPU is the name of the game.

 The landscape sand, earth and water simulations run on the multi core CPU to get the most out of the extra memory.
 This allows us to build and simulate a multi layer sediment model of the terrain (which is memory hungry but only requires fast access when land layers are modified which is less frequent) along with a real-time water simulation.